PaulSquires/WinFBE/Help/WinFBX/DateTime/DateTime Procedures.md

 Returns the **DaylightDayOfWeek** of the **DaylightMonth** when the transition from standard time to daylight saving time occurs on this operating system.

 ```
-FUNCTION AfxTimeZoneDaylightDay () AS DWORD
+FUNCTION AfxTimeZoneDaylightDay () AS WORD
 ```

 **Example**: If the transition day (**DaylightDayOfWeek**) occurs on a Sunday, then the value "1" indicates the first Sunday of the **DaylightMonth**, "2" indicates the second Sunday, and so on.
 The value "5" indicates the last **DaylightDayOfWeek** in the month.